Road deaths in the Netherlands

 Figure 2.
 Number of road deaths in the Netherlands in the last ten years, according to mode of transport.
 The category (light-)mopeds also includes microcars and speed pedelecs.
 Source: Statistics Netherlands StatLine (Road Death Statistics)

-How is the number of road deaths distributed across different modes of transport, age groups and gender?
+How is the number of road deaths distributed across modes of transport, age groups and gender?

-Figure 3 shows the 2021 shares of road deaths by their mode of transport at the time of the crash.
-Most fatalities occurred among cyclists (36%) and car occupants (30%).
-Powered two-wheelers (a total of 17%) are the third largest group; slightly more than half of them being motorcyclists, the rest being (light) moped riders (including microcars or speed pedelecs).
-In 2021, 7% of the road deaths were pedestrians, 5% riders of mobility scooters and 2% a truck or delivery van occupant.
-The mode of transport of 2% of the road deaths is either ‘other mode of transport’ or ‘unknown’.
+Figure 3 shows the 2023 shares of road deaths by their mode of transport at the time of the crash.
+In 2023, most road deaths occurred among cyclists (39%, of whom at least 43% were pedelec riders) and car occupants (28%).
+Powered two-wheelers (a total of 11%) are the third largest group; for nearly six out of ten (59%), these were motorcyclists, and 41% were (light) moped riders (including speed pedelecs).
+In 2023, 10% of the road deaths were pedestrians, 8% were mobility scooter riders, and 2% truck or delivery van occupants.
+Of two road deaths, the mode of transport is either ‘other’ or ‘unknown’.

 Afbeelding

-Figure 4 shows the age distribution of the road deaths in 2021.
-Most road deaths (117; 20%) involved people aged 80 or over, followed by people in their 70s (103; 18%).
+Figure 4 shows the age distribution of the road deaths in 2023.
+Almost a quarter of the road deaths (155; 23%) were people aged 80 or over.
+Almost one in five road deaths was aged 70 or over (143; 21%).
 What is generally known about the risks of older road users can be found in SWOV fact sheet Older road users.
 In addition, the number of older people in the entire population is also relevant.
-The number of road deaths among children and youngsters under 15 years old was lowest (17; 3%).
+The number of road deaths among children and youngsters aged 0-14 was lowest (20; 3%).

 Afbeelding